-To build trust and credibility with your visitors, you will want to display what others have said about your business.
+To build trust and credibility with your visitors you will want to display what others have said about your business.
 This may include:

-- Who has covered you in the news
+- · Who has covered you in the news

 - Testimonials from satisfied clients

-- Certifications, awards and ratings
+- · Certifications, awards and ratings

-Certifications and awards are common trustbuilding symbols, especially in the EHR and behavioral health industry.
-We commonly see (and sometimes even help our clients achieve) certifications from the Drummond Group, ONC Certified HIT, NAATP, JCHAO, SAMHSA and more.
+Certifications and awards are common trustbuilding symbols, especially in the addiction treatment industry.
+We commonly see (and sometimes even help our clients achieve) certifications from NAATP, JCHAO, SAMHSA and more.

 Adding these to your site will almost immediately increase conversion rates, especially if the visitor recognizes the name of the person talking about your business.
 Remember to place your trust-building content close on the page to your call-to-action.
-4.